aidanwc/Task-Manager-App/README.md

 # Task-Manager-App

-A node js task managing app api.
+A task managing api built for users to track and organize their To-do's.
+The api was built using Node.js, Express, and MongoDB.